 Full recognition, both in evaluating tenure and promotion cases, will be given for a broad range of entrepreneurial, outreach and creative activities in which faculty engage.
-These activities may enhance any of the criteria on which faculty are measured - teaching, research and service.
-They may include involvement with other sectors of a sort that has not traditionally been considered in faculty evaluations, or they may include creative activity that does not take the form of traditional scholarship.
-Examples are:
+These activities may enhance any of the criteria on which faculty are measured - teaching, research, and service.
+They may include involvement with other sectors, including public and private organizations, that have not traditionally been considered in faculty evaluations, or they may include creative activity that does not take the form of traditional scholarship.
+Examples include:

-- creating service learning an action-based learning opportunities for students, - creating new instructional methods, - engaging in community-based research, - engaging in research funded by industrial, non-profit, or other non-federal or foundation sources, - creating a start-up company that enhances the broader scholarly, public service, or health care missions of the University, - engaging in creative performance, - creating new or enhanced practices, products or services, - working with the Office of Technology Transfer to patent or license an invention, - encouraging and instructing students in entrepreneurial and public service activities, - developing collaborative approaches to solving complex world problems.
+- creating service learning and action-based learning opportunities for students - creating new instructional methods - conducting community-based or engaged research - conducting research funded by industrial, nonprofit, or other non-federal or foundation sources - creating a start-up company that enhances the broader scholarly, public service, or health care missions of the university - pursuing creative performance - creating new or enhanced practices, products, or services - working to patent or license an invention - advising and instructing students in entrepreneurial and public service activities - developing collaborative approaches to solving complex world problems - engaging with policymakers or other external groups to advance policy

-Such activities strengthen the University and should be considered as contributions worthy of consideration, both at times of tenure and promotion and on an annual basis.
+Activities like these strengthen the university and should be considered as contributions worthy of consideration, both at times of promotion and tenure and on an annual basis.